Happyr/Doctrine-Specification/docs/0-usage.md

 ## Syntactic sugar

 There is a few different ways of using a Specification.
-You might use the Spec factory which probably is the most convenient one.
+You might use the ´Spec´ factory which probably is the most convenient one.
 (At least it reduces the imports)

 ``` php